-No loans were made to key management personnel including their personally related entities during the financial year ended 30 June 2022 and no loans were outstanding at the end of the prior period.
-During the year the Company repaid \$44,000 (net), being part of short-term interest free loan advanced by related entities of the CEO in previous years.
-At 30 June 2022 loans outstanding to related entities of the CEO were approximately \$124,000 inclusive of accrued interest charge at 10% p.a. on a \$68,000 portion of the advance, for the financial year.
+No advance or loans were made to key management personnel including their personally related entities during the financial year ended 30 June 2023 and no loans were outstanding at the end of the prior period.
+During the year the Company repaid \$127,631, being short term interest free advance by related entities of the CEO in prior years.